Biophilic design: from the jungle to the bathroom

 - Opt for the right place.

-- Choose the planting system.
+- Choose the planting system and its support element

 - Choose the plants based on the sough-after visual effect and the environmental conditions.